 A responsive, manual focus lens brings elements of composition, focus, and camera / lens control together in ways that are often faster and more direct than with an auto focus lens.
 With a manual lens, you simply turn the focus ring until the image ‘works,’ rather than working around a focusing system that requires you either to focus / recompose using a central sensor, rely on fly-by-wire camera focus algorithm (e.g., closest focus priority), or reposition arbitrary focus points to align with the area of interest in the composition.
+Manual focus is the most direct means of composing and focusing simultaneously.

 Connect with your photography Indeed, once you have worked with a top notch manual focus lens, you may feel, as many photographer do, that auto-focus is simply unnecessary for a good many photographic situations.
 You may also discover that your manual focus skill will improve to the point that even reliable focus on moving subjects is within your control — without having the camera and lens make the crucial split-second decisions.
 In the days before auto focus, photographers learned how to track moving subjects and maintain focus.
 Rediscovering such skills can revive some of the lost pleasures of working with a camera and lens.